anandu06dev/ng4StarterKit/README.md

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses all layers (data flows up and down the stack).
-More precisely, if the domain model resides on the client, we must transform the server response schema to an interconnected web of objects:
+More precisely, if the domain model resides on the client, we must transform the server response schema to a complex object graph:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Mapper_Response.PNG)

-For example, HAL is a hypermedia type that offers hypermedia links in the response, so that we can make transitions through the application state only by navigating hypermedia.
-But we need to map the resource model schema to the domain model schema.
-Therefore, it is important to choose a response schema that also includes domain values, rather than hypermedia.
-We cannot map hypermedia links to a rich domain model so easily.
-Many additional requests may be required; in the worst case for every resource.
+For example, HAL is a hypermedia type that offers hypermedia links in the response schema, so that we can make transitions through the application state by navigating hypermedia.
+However, we have to map the resource model schema to the domain model schema.
+Therefore, it is important to choose a response schema that also includes domain values, rather than just hypermedia links.
+We cannot map hypermedia links to a domain model so easily.
+Many additional requests may be required; in the worst case for every resource, which may result in the n+1 problem.
+The Web API layer not only should include hypermedia links but also data.
+There are many
-The **JSON API** specification seems to be a good solution to this problem.
-The Web API layer should include hypermedia, as well as data.
+HATEOAS implementation patterns like the **JSON API** specification, which seems to be a good solution for this problem.

 **» CQS vs. CQRS**<br/>